r-devel/r-dev-env/docs/container_setup/gitpodstart_stop.md

 ### Starting a Gitpod Workspace

-1. **Sign Up / Log In:**
+1. **Log In:**
-Visit [Gitpod](https://www.gitpod.io/) and sign up for an account if you don't have one, or log in if you do.

-2. **Connect Your Git Provider:**
-Connect Gitpod to your GitHub, GitLab, or Bitbucket account by authorizing access.
+Go to the [Gitpod login page](https://gitpod.io/login/) and sign in with your GitHub, GitLab, or Bitbucket account.
 This allows Gitpod to create workspaces from your repositories.

 3. **Choose Your Repository:**
 You can also use a Gitpod badge, which will redirect you to the Gitpod workspace creation dashboard page.